 Structured testing provides a framework to plan your testing activities and guide your team.

-This structured approach is governed by a Kronos Test Strategy that defines the testing approach and scope, identifies roles and responsibilities, and ensures everyone on the project is aligned.
+This structured approach is governed by a UKG Test Strategy that defines the testing approach and scope, identifies roles and responsibilities, and ensures everyone on the project is aligned.

 With a structured test strategy and plan your resources have the clarity they need to complete the job, and you’ll build confidence in the quality of your system and project deadlines.

 Here are the key elements of a structured testing approach: